NORAID

 NORAID, officially the Irish Northern Aid Committee, is an Irish American membership organization founded after the start of the Troubles in Northern Ireland in 1969.
 The organization states its mission is to aid in the creation of a United Ireland in the spirit of the 1916 Easter Proclamation and to support the Northern Ireland Peace process.

-During the Troubles, NORAID was known for raising funds for the Provisional Irish Republican Army and Nationalist relief groups such as Green Cross and An Cumann Cabrach.
-However, the organization faced a steep decline due to bad publicity from news outlets, the general public, and the U.S., British, and Irish governments as a result of allegations that it used donations to fund the importation of arms for the conflict by the IRA.
+During the Troubles, NORAID was known for raising funds for the Provisional Irish Republican Army and nationalist relief groups such as Green Cross and An Cumann Cabrach.

 History

 A mural in South Boston saying "Welcome to South Boston" in English and "Fáilte go mBoston dheas" in Irish.
 Also shown is a Celtic cross, the coats of arms of the Provinces of Ireland and the words "Sinn Féin", Óglaigh na hÉireann and "NORAID".
 The mural was torn down along with the building to make way for residential housing.

 NORAID was organized and directed by Irish immigrant Michael Flannery, who in the 1920s was a member of the IRA North Tipperary Brigade.
-To collect funds, NORAID organized dinner dances, donations in Irish bars, and direct-mail appeals for support in humanitarian relief in Ireland during the Troubles.
+To collect funds, NORAID organized dinner dances, donations in Irish bars, and direct-mail appeals for support in humanitarian relief in Ireland during the Troubles, raising up to $3 million from 1970 to 1985.

 NORAID officials maintained that its money went to two Irish relief organizations, Green Cross (founded in 1973) and An Cumann Cabrach (founded in November 1953), to help families of imprisoned or dead Irish nationalists.
-However, Unionist politicians, much of the Irish American community, and the British, Irish and United States governments accused NORAID of being a front for the Provisional Irish Republican Army (PIRA), and that it was involved in fundraising for IRA arms importation from North America since the early 1970s.
+However, Unionist politicians, much of the Irish American community, and the British, Irish and United States governments accused NORAID of being a front for the Provisional Irish Republican Army (IRA), and that it was involved in fundraising for IRA arms importation from North America since the early 1970s.
 Historian Ed Moloney disputed this by saying that funds raised by NORAID went largely to the families of imprisoned IRA volunteers, and that Clan na Gael was the principal financial backer of the IRA.

-In May 1981, the United States Department of Justice won a court case forcing NORAID to register the Provisional Irish Republican Army as its "foreign principal" under the Foreign Agents Registration Act.
+In May 1981, the United States Department of Justice won a court case forcing NORAID to register the IRA as its "foreign principal" under the Foreign Agents Registration Act.
 In his decision, U.S. District Judge Charles S. Haight Jr. wrote: "The uncontroverted evidence is that [NORAID] is an agent of the IRA, providing money and services for other than relief purposes."
 NORAID lawyers appealed the decision but lost.
 After three years of fighting, a compromise was reached between federal attorneys and NORAID, allowing it to include with its filings a written statement expressing that the document had been signed under duress and that NORAID maintained that the IRA was not its "foreign principal".
 NORAID resumed filing its financial returns in July 1984.